-The variable rate has a rate cap which monitors that rate should not rise above a certain limit.
+The variable rate has a rate cap that monitors that rate should not rise above a certain limit.
 Most rate caps are set highly from 10% to 15%.

-Lenders can sort their interest rate on a monthly, quarterly or annual basis of the loan.
+Lenders can sort their interest rates on a monthly, quarterly, or annual basis of the loan.

 1 - Precaution

-The variable rate is cheaper to start out with and eventually may increase over the time resulting in being more costly in the long run.
+The variable rate is cheaper to start with and eventually may increase over time resulting in being more costly in the long run.

 2 - Delicate